JohnLGustafson/SigmoidNumbers/NaNmode.md

 Due to overwhelming demand, we describe an optional *NaN mode* which some implementers may choose to include.
-Using *NaN mode* comes with risks and abandons programming saftey and the comfort of mathematical rigor.
+Using *NaN mode* comes with risks and abandons programming safety and the comfort of mathematical rigor.
 Only numerical wizards who are comfortable with flying fast and loose with safety, and losing precious computational time from NaN values spilling out of their memory buckets should consider using this mode.